Authentication

 Retype new password: ***************** [Enter]

-Linux/macOS and powershell users will make their life easier by setting up a SSH configuration file.
-In there they can assign a short and handy alias to remote servers.
-For instance, users can define mc2 as an alias to mc2.ua.pt, as well as instruct SSH for the location of the private key.
-That way, when they want to connect to the server, all they have to do is to type ssh mc2 [Enter].
+Linux/macOS and Powershell users will make their life easier by setting up a SSH configuration file.
+In that file users can define mc2 as an alias to mc2.ua.pt, as well as instruct SSH for the location of the private key.
+With that, when we want to connect to the server, all we have to do is to type ssh mc2 [Enter] on the command line.

 Below we describe a simple procedure to setup a SSH config file that defines an alias (mc2) to mini compute cluster: